juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Bounce Short
 - [ ] Ran before with similar resistance range(1yr to 6mth ago)
-- [ ] There are intraday spikes bouncing around in the previous days
+- [ ] The price is bouncing around in the previous days
 - [ ] Stock went up a lot
-- [ ] Add up the individual volumes, and it has a lot of volume
-- [ ]

-- [ ] Stock is at intraday resistance(individual or the most consolidated area) from the past few days
+- [ ] Add up the heavy resistance in in the past few days

 ## Getting Started
 ### Info